 In this 90-minute video presentation, Wendy Wheeler highlights the practical elements and innovations that promote authentic youth engagement and collective leadership.
 2008

 Terri synthesizes what youth and adult practitioners, participants, and researchers say it takes to make the most of youth engagement opportunities to benefit participating youth, adults, organizations, and communities.
 2008

 Beki Saito and R. Delroy Calhoun, husband and wife, talk about their experience as Howland Endowed Chairs, doing action research with a group of young people in their inner-core Minneapolis neighborhood, designed to increase awareness of and participation in youth programs and opportunities.
-Their work resulted in a the Youth Action Crew training and toolkit, now available through the Youth Work Institute.
+Their work resulted in a the Youth Action Crew training and toolkit.
 2005

 Reports, articles & documents

 What's all this YAC about Youth Action Crews?
 (356 K PDF)

 Youth develop maps of their communities to show high quality, youth friendly programs.
 2012

 Strategies for the Adult Learner in Non-Credit Classes: Building Engagement into Online Classes (220 K PDF)